Skip to the main content.

 Screenshot 2024-04-25 at 2.16.20 PM

-The report contained several key points regarding organizational and cybersecurity culture, human risk, psychology, decision making, and cybersecurity policy, especially highlighting the broader implications of Microsoft's security practices and transparency.
-But, we’re also talking about a major tech company which I guarantee dedicates more time and money to cybersecurity than most other companies out there.
+The report contained several key points regarding organizational and cybersecurity culture, human risk, psychology, decision-making, and cybersecurity policy, especially highlighting the broader implications of Microsoft's security practices and transparency.
+But, we’re also talking about a major tech company that, I guarantee, dedicates more time and money to cybersecurity than most other companies out there.
 It’s a pickle.

 Here are some key takeaways to consider: